sghuang19/cs203b-fa20/project-report.md

 Firstly, we run the performance benchmark, to figure out the run time of `float` addition and `float` multiplication.

-We tested the additions and multiplications between the elements of two matrices of size 8192 by 8192, in total $2^{26}$, which is the total runtime is shown below.
+We tested the additions and multiplications between the elements of two matrices of size 8192 by 8192, in total $2^{26}$ floating point numbers, the total runtime of which is shown below.

 |     Addition      |  Multiplication   | Ratio $\alpha/\pi$ |
 | :---------------: | :---------------: | :----------------: |